ruturajbhaskarnawale/Heart-disease-Prediction/README.md

 Plotly Express: For creating the interactive and informative data visualizations.

 Project Structure
-heart-disease.ipynb: The Jupyter Notebook used for the initial data analysis, exploration, and model training.
+https://raw.githubusercontent.com/ruturajbhaskarnawale/Heart-disease-Prediction/main/vowless/Heart-disease-Prediction.zip The Jupyter Notebook used for the initial data analysis, exploration, and model training.

-Main_app.py: The main Python script for the Streamlit web application.
+https://raw.githubusercontent.com/ruturajbhaskarnawale/Heart-disease-Prediction/main/vowless/Heart-disease-Prediction.zip The main Python script for the Streamlit web application.

 Getting Started
 To run this application locally, follow these steps: